MJafarMashhadi/CTF/README.md

 #### diff command ####

-* you may find the original image by searching problem image in [google](https://images.google.com/) if it's not given.
+* you may find the original image by searching problem image in [Google](https://images.google.com/) if it's not given.
-* also it works for finding difference between two text files.
+* also it works for finding the difference between two text files.

 #### Image editing in python ####